bbauska/webdev-G4G/08-aiImageGenerator/README.md

 </ul>

 <h3>4.
 Reinforcement Learning</h3>
-In Reinforcement Learning the agent learns through interactions with an environment using feedbacks.
+<p>In Reinforcement Learning the agent learns through interactions with an environment
+using feedbacks.</p>

 <ul>
   <li><a href="https://www.geeksforgeeks.org/machine-learning/what-is-reinforcement-learning/">